MarkusPic/intensity_duration_frequency_analysis/README.md

 ----

-This package developed [Markus Pichler](mailto:markus.pichler@tugraz.at) during his bachelor thesis and finalised it in the course of his employment at the [Institute of Urban Water Management and Landscape Water Engineering](https://www.sww.tugraz.at).
+This package was developed by [Markus Pichler](mailto:markus.pichler@tugraz.at) during his bachelor thesis and finalised it in the course of his employment at the [Institute of Urban Water Management and Landscape Water Engineering](https://www.sww.tugraz.at).

 # Install